Solitar7/cse15l-lab-reports/report1/lab-report-1-week-2.md

 **Part 6: Optimizing Remote Running**

+There are actually several different ways to optimize the operation.
+For example, we may use `""` to some operation after the first operation in the command.
+And we may also use the up-arrow to directly copy the previous command we used.

 ![pic7](pic7.png)

-The commands above are some simple ways to optimize running commands.
-To run the same or similar commands as we have runned above, we may just use the up-arrow on keyboard and then change a little bit just as I've done above.
+The picture above shows how I apply some simple ways to optimize the operations.
+It is obvious that the first command and the second command are just the same, that is because I use the up-arrow to directly copy and run it.
+Actually I also directly copy the second code when running the third code and made a small change and it also works.
+Also, the `"ls"` and the `"ls -a"` let me able to see all the files and also the hidden files directly after I get into the server, which really optimize the commands.

 ---